-So, is MMM merely a descriptive analytics tool or is it also one of those fancy predictive machine learning techniques everyone is talking about?
+So, is Marketing Mix Modeling merely a descriptive analytics tool or is it also one of those fancy predictive machine learning techniques everyone is talking about?

 Well, the answer is yes … and no. In fact, it depends!